← Back to all posts

 What Is Schemaless Mode?

-Every structure in Centrali has a schema discovery mode.
+Every collection in Centrali has a schema discovery mode.
 The default is strict — you define properties, and records are validated against them.
-Schemaless mode flips that on its head: you create a structure with no properties at all, and start writing data immediately.
+Schemaless mode flips that on its head: you create a collection with no properties at all, and start writing data immediately.
 Centrali accepts whatever you send.

 Behind the scenes, the system buffers your records and runs inference to learn the shape of your data.
 It then surfaces schema suggestions — proposed properties with inferred types — that you can accept, reject, or ignore.